onap/vnfrqts-requirements/docs/Chapter7.rst

 encoding provides self-documenting content, so data fields can be changed as needs evolve, while minimizing changes to data delivery.

-The term ‘Event Record’ is used throughout this document to represent various forms of telemetry or instrumentation made available by the VNF including, faults, status events, various other types of VNF measurements and logs.
+The term 'Event Record' is used throughout this document to represent various forms of telemetry or instrumentation made available by the VNF including, faults, status events, various other types of VNF measurements and logs.
 Headers received by themselves must be used